LSF-and-MTF-Measurement

 Method of Experiment

-A test image is prepared in Mathematica 12.1.1.
-All objects are in actual size.
-This test image includes five equidistant vertical black and white stripes from 100 lp/cm to 2 lp/cm.
-First I created equidistant stripes in actual size, then changed the widths of the stripes.
+A test image is prepared in Mathematica 12.1.1, with all objects at actual size.
+This test image contains five equidistant vertical black and white stripes, ranging from 100 lp/cm to 2 lp/cm.
+Initially, I created the equidistant stripes at actual size, and then adjusted the widths of the stripes.

 Object Design and Experimental Procedure

-By using the same Mathematica code we generate actual size test images.
+By using the same Mathematica code, we generate test images at actual size.

-Every 5 stripes form an object.
-I cropped every object in the paint with respect to their frequencies in order to analyze them one by one.
+Every five stripes form an object.
+I cropped each object in the paint based on their frequencies to analyze them individually.

 samplings

-Some samples seem different from the test image, because of the low DPI printer.
-We are going to find the intensity profiles of these samples, just like in the LSF section.
+Some samples appear different from the test image due to the low DPI printer.
+We will determine the intensity profiles of these samples, similar to the LSF section.

 Analysis of the Objects

-Plotting intensities of small samples of grayscaled images pixels in horizontal direction gives the intensity profile of the image.
+Plotting the intensities of small samples of grayscale image pixels in the horizontal direction provides the intensity profile of the image.

 clear all, close all, clc